 After all, I thought, it would be well worth my while having two vacs in one.

 It is the Shark Navigator Lift-Away Professional Upright (NV356E) vacuum (Affiliate Link)

 Being not at all new to the world of pet-parenting, I was hoping for a pretty good vacuum with all this unusual versatility to help me go micro in the war on little Fluffy and Grime.
 I was pleased to see that if comes with a small rotating brush attachment specially for pet hair.

-On the “lower-priced” end, the Shark Navigator vacuum is surprisingly meticulous as a cleaner, and a good vacuum for pet hair.
-The quality and performance is better than most vacuums in the under-$200 range, and it combines all the latest moving and detaching parts that make a vacuum superbly maneuverable and versatile.
-But all that remains to be seen.
+I was pleased to find that the Shark Navigator vacuum is surprisingly meticulous as a cleaner, and a good vacuum for pet hair.
+The quality and performance is better than most vacuums I had tried, and it combines all the latest moving and detaching parts that make a vacuum superbly maneuverable and versatile.

 I like the description in the Shark specifications:

 Powerful pet attachments quickly and easily lift pet hair